 Fish Hatcheries in Arkansas

-The U.S. Fish & Wildlife Service and state game and fish commission work together to stock Arkansas waters with fish via hatcheries throughout the state.
+The U.S. Fish & Wildlife Service and state game and fish commission work together to stock fish in Arkansas waters via hatcheries throughout the state.
 Fish hatchery tours are fun and educational for adults and children.

 Opening in 1957, the Norfork National Fish Hatchery is a cold water hatchery that primarily produces trout for the tailwaters below Norfork and Bull Shoals dams.
-More than 2 million rainbow, cutthroat and brown trout are raised and stocked throughout Arkansas and surrounding states annually from this hatchery.
+More than 2 million rainbow, cutthroat and brown trout for stocking are raised throughout Arkansas and surrounding states annually from this hatchery.
 The Norfork hatchery is located at 1414 Hwy.
 177 S. in Mountain Home.
 (870) 499-5255

-Including trout, more than 20 million fish a year are stocked into Arkansas's waters.
+Including trout, the fisheries stock more than 20 million fish in Arkansas every year.